Last Updated on July 7, 2026 by Daniel Globe

 Junkanoo: A Celebration of Color and Rhythm

-One of the most significant events in Nassau is Junkanoo, which takes place on Boxing Day and New Year’s Day, with smaller celebrations leading up to these dates.
-This iconic festival features elaborate parades with colorful costumes made from crepe paper and other materials, accompanied by traditional music played on drums and cowbells.
+One of the most significant events in Nassau is Junkanoo, which takes place on Boxing Day and New Year’s Day, with smaller celebrations leading up to these dates and a Junkanoo Summer Festival held on select Saturdays throughout the summer.
+This iconic festival features elaborate parades with colorful costumes made from crepe paper and other materials, accompanied by traditional music played on drums, cowbells, whistles, and horns.

 A Showcase of Cultural Heritage